-Over the years we have received a number of value added suggestions from our customers relating different ways we could improve the clarity and informational content of our bills.
-This year we had the opportunity to improve our billing process through outsourcing the printing and mailing aspects of this service.
-Outsourcing the bill printing provided us with the opportunity to reformat the arrangement of the bill information to incorporate customer recommendations into the new version water bill you now receive.
-The new bill inspired by customer desires incorporates:
+Over the years we have received a number of value added suggestions from our customers relating ways we could improve the clarity and informational content of our bills.
+Last year we had the opportunity to improve our billing process through outsourcing printing and mailing.
+Outsourcing printing provided us with the opportunity to reformat the bill information to incorporate customer recommendations into the new water bill you now receive.